Teairra Mari: 2007–2010: At That Point and mixtapes

-2011–2012: Sex on the Radio and Division1
+2011–2012: Sex on the Radio and Division 1

-Teairra went into the studio with Rico Love, executive producer of the album, in early March 2011 to work on new music for her album.
-A snippet of a song is heard in a clip of them recording the first single from the album, "That's All Me", which features Rico Love.
-The song samples one of Diddy's early hits, It's All About the Benjamins.
+In March 2011, Marí, with Rico Love, executive producer of the album, began to work on new music for her album.
+A snippet of a song is heard in a clip of them recording the first single from the album, "That's All Me", which featured Rico Love.
+The song samples one of Diddy's early hits, "It's All About the Benjamins".
 "That's All Me" is a single on DJ T. Neal's album Not Your Average DJ, which features Rico Love and was also set to be included on Marí's album.
-Marí performed the new song for the first time at R&B Live in Hollywood, and later revealed on the set of the video that she had departed from Warner Bros and had signed a deal with Rico Love's label Division1.
+Marí performed the song for the first time at R&B Live in Hollywood, and later revealed on the set of the video that she had departed from Warner Bros and had signed a deal with Rico Love's label Division1.
 Due to the large amount of leftover material from the album, Marí released a fourth mixtape titled Now or Never on May 30, 2011.

-"U Did That" was later released as the new first single from Teairra's second album, and was written and produced by Rico Love and co-produced by D-Town.
+"U Did That" was later released as the first single from Marí's second album, and was written and produced by Rico Love and co-produced by D-Town.
 Marí said that the single would be going for radio adds sometime in January 2012.

 Marí then released a video of her and Rico Love in the studio and talking about the new album.
 "It's absolutely amazing the chemistry that Rico and I share.
 I couldn't ask for another partner in crime. [...]
 There are a lot of talented songwriters out there, but for me, my chemistry is with Rico and I haven't had a chemistry like this with anybody else.
 Everybody has their match and I think Rico is definitely my musical match."
 The song was later remixed featuring rapper 2 Chainz, and the music video was shot.
 Marí described the reasoning for the title of the album by saying "It's reminiscent of a new jack swing, like '90s R&B, bedroom music but with a bounce."

+2014–present: Deserve and Rehab

+In December 2014, Marí released a single, "Deserve", produced by Hitmaka.
+In 2019, she released an EP, "Rehab".
+On January 12, 2024, she released a single, "Take Me Out".

 Acting career

-In 2009 she appeared in The Magnificent Cooly-T, followed in 2010's Lottery Ticket playing opposite Bow Wow.
-During 2013, the cable network UP premiered her in "The Dempsey Sisters" with Lynn Whitfield, Denyce Lawton and Clifton Powell.
+In 2009, she appeared in The Magnificent Cooly-T, followed in 2010's Lottery Ticket playing opposite Bow Wow.
+During 2013, the cable network UP premiered her in The Dempsey Sisters with Lynn Whitfield, Denyce Lawton and Clifton Powell.

 Reality television

 From 2011 to 2012, she had a supporting role on season two of the VH1 hit reality show Love & Hip Hop: New York.
-In 2014, she appeared in a main role on the Love & Hip Hop spinoff Love & Hip Hop: Hollywood.
+In 2014, she appeared in a main role on the Love & Hip Hop spinoff: Love & Hip Hop: Hollywood.